 There’s one school of thought that basically says, “Do more multiple-muscle / multi-joint exercises – avoiding too much muscle isolation”

 And another that says, “favor the barbell over dumbbells.”

 I see the reasoning in this, as having a dumbbell in each hand (rather that one bar in both hands) to do say, biceps curls, will require the wrist muscles to do more stabilizing and work harder, which apparently is to be avoided in this view.

 Perhaps this is correct, but then again, I think it may depend on what stage you are at in your recovery.

-If you are already doing ‘Tennis Elbow-Specific’ Rehab Exercises that target the Wrist Extensor Muscle Group directly…
+If you are already doing ‘Tennis Elbow-Specific’ Rehab Exercises (link to members area – self-help program) that target the Wrist Extensor Muscle Group directly…